KimKiYoun-nstel/LegacyLib/demo_app/docs/INTERFACE_SPEC.md

   "A_roundMotor": true,
   "A_upDownAmp": true,
   "A_roundAmp": true,
-  "A_baseGyro": true,
+  "A_baseGiro": true,
-  "A_topForwardGryro": true,
+  "A_topForwardGiro": true,
-  "A_vehicleForwardGyroi": true,
+  "A_vehicleForwardGiro": true,
-  "A_power_Controller": true,
+  "A_powerController": true,
   "A_energyStorage": true,
   "A_directPower": true,
   "A_cableLoop": true